6.2. Working with Matrices

 One can perform the above matrix multiplication and find four simple equations from which the terms of the matrix inverse may be derived.

 Because of the computational complexity, Cramer’s rule is not used by MATLAB or similar software.
-Another technique known as elimination is used.
-The elimination algorithm is descried in Elimination.
-The run time complexity of calculating a matrix inverse by elimination is \mathcal{O}(n^3).
 The good news is that we do not need to manually calculate the inverse of matrices because MATLAB has a matrix inverse function called inv.
+MATLAB’s inv function finds the inverse by first finding the singular value decomposition ( Singular Value Decomposition (SVD)).
+The factors of the SVD are orthogonal and diagonal, so their inverse is quick to determine.

 >> A = [2 -3 0;4 -5 1;2 -1 -3];